-Once an order or photo request is made, fees will be invoiced and due for the work and product produced.
-Orders may not be cancelled once the process has begun.
+Once an order or photograph request is made, fees will be invoiced and due for the work and product produced.
+Orders may not be canceled once the process has begun.
 It may take up to three weeks to complete an order.
 A rush order may be requested for double the fees, including research and use fees.
 A rush order may be completed in three days or a week.
 You will be invoiced and payment must be received before your order is filled.

 |300 dpi||$16 per scan|

 Permission is not required for non-profit educational purposes, although the OHS must be cited as the source.
 Permission language includes "all media, all languages, worldwide rights in perpetuity."
 The OHS does not sign external permission forms/materials releases, nor are our terms negotiable.

 If you have specific questions or needs, email email@example.com for faster processing.

 To request permissions, complete and submit the form below.

 Photographs are custom-printed to fill specific orders, and cannot be sent on approval or returned for credit.
 We do not retouch prints or eliminate existing imperfections including lines resulting from cracks in glass plates.
 Any adjustment made to the original image, such as cropping, superimposition, tinting, retouching, digital enhancement, etc. must be indicated in the accompanying caption or label.